 About the Department

-The Learning Support Department is housed within the Taunton House which is centrally located and easily accessible for all.
+The Learning Support Department is housed within Taunton House which is centrally located and easily accessible for all.
 The department is well resourced and includes four separate teaching areas, two of which contain an interactive whiteboard.
 The Head of Department is located within Taunton House.

-This department operates an open door policy, students and colleagues are welcome to call in for a conversation or to seek advice whenever they feel the need.
-We do ask for parents/carers to call or email the SENDCo or Deputy Head of Learning Support in advance to arrange a meeting; and our SENDCo will happily accommodate this.
+Our department operates an open door policy where students and colleagues are welcome to call in for a conversation or to seek advice whenever they feel the need.
+We do ask that parents/carers call or email the SENDCo or Deputy Head of Learning Support in advance to arrange a meeting; our SENDCo will happily accommodate this.
 There is also a dedicated Learning Support section in the School’s Library where colleagues and students alike will find information on a wide range of learning difficulties.

 In the last full OFSTED inspection the following observations were made by the inspectors: